 The Maine Barcode of Life (MBOL) project, launched in 2013, is a joint effort by Maine high schools and colleges to assess the biodiversity and distribution of Maine’s aquatic and land-based organisms and to build a genetic library of Maine species.
-Students and teachers conduct scientific research using DNA barcoding, a combination of biotechnology & bioinformatics, to identify and classify any plant or animal — or investigate food fraud — by comparing the DNA sequence of one universal gene.
+Students and teachers conduct scientific research using DNA barcoding, a combination of biotechnology & bioinformatics, to identify and classify any animal or plant, to monitor native and invasive species, and to assess biodiversity — or investigate food fraud — by comparing the DNA sequence of one universal gene.
 Explore barcoding highlights and published examples.

 Students extract DNA from very small samples of living, dead, or processed material.
 They apply molecular biology concepts and develop lab skills and knowledge using centrifugation, electrophoresis, and polymerase chain reaction.
 Students use bioinformatics to analyze the DNA sequence and determine the identity of the organism by comparing that sequence to others stored in the BOLDsystems.org database.
 Results are verified by scientists and published by BOLD-Systems (and GenBank), which stores more than 5 million barcodes from species around the globe.